Icinga/icinga2/doc/3-monitoring-basics.md

 #### <a id="group-assign"></a> Group Membership Assign

-If there is a certain number of hosts, services or users matching a pattern it's reasonable to assign the group object to these members.
+If there is a certain number of hosts, services, or users matching a pattern it's reasonable to assign the group object to these members.
 Details on the `assign where` syntax can be found [here](#apply)